AkashJam/HWA-project/README.md

 The DB model was created from cli with command `sequelize-cli model:generate --name <table_name> --attributes <field_name1>:<field_type>,<field_name2>:<field_type>,...`.
 This will create files in server/models and server/migrations folder.

 Then it needs to be migrated with command `sequelize-cli db:migrate`.
 This will create the table with the provided attributes.

-## Comments
-Comments about how your usage of the framework was compliant to the best practices for the specific application domain of your website

 ## Link